 A variety of techniques are employed; most wiggle a garden fork in the turf to stimulate vibrations said to be similar to rainfall, but brute force is also popular – jumping up and down, bashing the ground – and some worms are even serenaded on musical instruments such as the tuba.
 When the bell rings, the cacophony ends and the count begins, with trophies awarded for categories including Most Worms, Heaviest Worm and Chief Wormer.
 Meanwhile, the worms must wait until after dusk, when the birds have gone to their roosts, to safely return home.

 What’s a good trawl, you might ask?
-Well, the world record for the most worms charmed is 567, unearthed by 10-year-old Sophie Smith
+Well, the world record for the most worms charmed is 567, unearthed by 10-year-old Sophie Smith in 2009.

 Dorset Knob throwing, Dorset